 1. George Washington's Mount Vernon

 The Mount Vernon Estate preserves the mansion, furnishings, gardens, and outbuildings that were so beloved by Washington.
-Inside the mansion you'll see the bed shared by George and Martha, where he died in 1799, his private study, and the public rooms where he entertained other founding fathers, foreign leaders, and countless friends and admirers.
+Inside the mansion, you'll see the bed shared by George and Martha, where he died in 1799.
+Tours also include his private study and the public rooms where he entertained other founding fathers, foreign leaders, and countless friends and admirers.

-Tours give an in-depth look at his private and public life, and also tell the stories of the workers and enslaved people who lived at Mount Vernon.
-The Visitor Center includes extensive displays and movies, plus a museum and classroom room that bring the beginning of the United States to life.
+Tours give an in-depth look at his private and public life and also tell the stories of the workers and enslaved people who lived at Mount Vernon.
+The Visitor Center and museum include extensive displays including a fun, interactive Be Washington exhibit and a 4D Theater.

 2. George Washington Birthplace

-A lesser known destination, in Virginia's Northern Neck, is the birthplace and first home of George Washington, now operated as a National Monument.
-Washington only lived at the farm on Pope's Creek for 3 years and the original buildings were destroyed by fire, but the park service has done an excellent job recreating the life of a Virginia gentleman farmer.
+A lesser-known destination, in Virginia's Northern Neck, is the birthplace and first home of George Washington, now operated as a National Monument.
+Washington only lived at the farm on Pope's Creek for 3 years and the original buildings were destroyed by fire.
+Fortunately, the park service has done an excellent job recreating the life of a Virginia gentleman farmer.

 You'll learn about Washington's father, who died when he was 11, and the values that shaped George into the leader he would become.
 The park includes interpretive displays, buildings to tour, a working farm, a scale replica of the Washington Monument, hiking trails, and beautiful views of this tidewater property.